NHSDigital/hello-world-auth-examples/user-restricted-combined-auth-tutorials/c-sharp/HelloWorldCombinedAuth/README.md

 and the C# programming language.
 It uses [Razor Pages in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/razor-pages) to create a simple web application which authenticates the end user using our mock NHS CIS2 environment, receives an access token from our authorisation server and calls the user restricted endpoint of our [Hello World API](https://digital.nhs.uk/developer/api-catalogue/hello-world).

 To call a user-restricted API, the end user must be authenticated.
 NHS CIS2 is used to authenticate when the end user is a healthcare worker.
 With the combined authentication and authorisation pattern, authentication is done by NHS CIS2 but is coordinated behind our OAuth2.0 authorisation server.

-To learn more about this security pattern see [User-restricted RESTful APIs - NHS Care Identity Service 2 combined authentication and authorisation](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/user-restricted-restful-apis-nhs-cis2-combined-authentication-and-authorisation).
+In exchange, you receive an access token which you need to include in the API request.

 ## Setting up your environment
 This example project was developed using .NET version 6.0.